19 Best Amazing New Year's Eve Holiday: Places to Go for New Year’s Celebrations

 This year, the concert will be conducted by one of the most decorated conductors there is, Fabio Luisi.
 There will also be a concert of an acclaimed ensemble of Venice’s finest musicians held at the Scuola Grande di San Teodoro.

 In addition to the main concert, there are also a number of other events that take place during the New Year's Eve festivities in Venice.
 These include gondola rides, fireworks displays, and parties in the squares.
 It's a truly unforgettable experience.

 Masquerade’s spirit doesn’t seem to align with that of New Year’s Eve at first glance, but they share one thing in common at its core, that is the rambunctious festive spirit.

-Tons of night clubs will be organizing Masquerade in the city, but you have to check the one held at The Régine Louvre hotel.
-It’s glamourous, enthralling, and it has the top attractions right around the corner, such as the Eiffel Tower, the Grand Palais, the Trocadéro, the Invalides, the Orsay Museum, etc.
+Tons of nightclubs will organise Masquerade in the city, but you have to check out the one held at The Régine Louvre Hotel.
+It’s glamorous and enthralling, and it has the top attractions right around the corner, such as the Eiffel Tower, the Grand Palais, the Trocadéro, the Invalides, the Orsay Museum, etc.

 Dinner Cruise at The New York City Harbour

 Celebrating New Year’s Eve on a fancy boat cruise sounds like a great idea.
 Here, as you sail along the shores of New York City harbour, you get to gaze out to the bewitching nightfall as it’s being illuminated by one of the most grandiose fireworks shows on the planet.
 Besides that, the cruise offers views to some of New York’s iconic destinations namely the Hudson River, Brooklyn Bridge, and Statue of Liberty.
 Of course, whenever you feel like it, you can head over to halls dedicated to dancing and DJs rocking the night away.